Rishi Sunak: A quick guide to the UK’s next prime minister

 He faced controversy over his wife's tax arrangements

 Over the summer, it emerged Akshata Murthy paid no UK tax on big earnings abroad - which is legal.
-Mr Sunak defended his wife, saying it was "awful" to go after her for his political standing - but eventually she agreed to start paying extra taxes.
-We also found out Sunak temporarily had a US green card, allowing him to live permanently in America while he was the UK's chancellor.
+Mr Sunak defended his wife saying, "to smear my wife to get at me is awful" - but eventually she agreed to start paying extra taxes.
+We also found out he temporarily had a US green card, allowing him to live permanently in America while he was the UK's chancellor.

 He campaigned for Brexit and deregulation